cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/03-cloud-challenges.md

 >
 > > ## Solution
 > > - Read the documentation about [kubernetes resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
-> > - Choose a different value for the resource request `cpu: 750m` and see how it changes the scheduling and resource usage.
+> > - Choose a different value for the resource request `cpu: 750m` in `argo_poet.yaml` and see how it changes the scheduling and resource usage.
 > > - You can see the nodes on which the pods run with `kubectl get pods -n argo -o wide`
 > > - You can see the resource usage of the nodes with `kubectl top nodes` and that of pods with `kubectl top pods -n argo`
 > {: .solution}